Call us for a FREE case review 225-647-1700

 Truck accident cases are generally more complex than car accident cases due to the involvement of federal and state regulations governing the trucking industry, the potential for more severe injuries given the size and weight of commercial trucks, and often multiple parties being involved, including trucking companies, drivers, and insurance companies.
 These factors can make the litigation process more complex and the stakes higher.

-In Louisiana, you generally have 1 year from the date of the accident to file a lawsuit for personal injury or property damage (Louisiana Civil Code Article 3492).
+In Louisiana, you generally have 1 year from the date of the accident to file a lawsuit for personal injury or property damage ( Louisiana Civil Code Article 3492 ).
 This 1-year prescriptive period, known as the statute of limitations, means it’s crucial to begin the legal process as soon as possible following a truck accident.
+However, for accidents that have occurred since July 2024, this deadline has increased to two years.

 According to the Federal Motor Carrier Safety Administration (FMCSA) regulations, a truck driver is allowed to drive a maximum of 11 hours after 10 consecutive hours off duty.
 Also, the FMCSA mandates a 30-minute break when a driver has driven for a period of 8 cumulative hours without at least a 30-minute interruption.